Nexis-Network/homepage/content/docs/import/import-from-heroku.md

 ## Verify that your data was imported

-1. Log in to the [Exzo Network Console](https://console.neon.tech/app/projects).
+1. Log in to the [Nexis Network Console](https://console.neon.tech/app/projects).
-2. Select the Exzo Network project that you transferred data to.
+2. Select the Nexis Network project that you transferred data to.
 3. Select the **Tables** tab.
 4. In the sidebar, verify that your database tables appear under the **Tables** heading.

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).